laymonage/slides-student-maintainer/slides.md

 !!!

 This is the final PR, opened months later in January 2020.
 GSoC already ended in August.
-It wasn't merged until May 8th 2020, so when COVID really kicked in.
+It was not merged until May 8th 2020, so when COVID really kicked in.
 -->

 ---